Fertility Myths and Facts

 MYTH: STRESS CAUSES INFERTILITY.

-- Not directly, anyway.
-Extreme stress can cause you to miss your period.
+- Not directly, although extreme stress can cause you to miss your period.
 Also, stress can lead to a lower sex drive or habits that impact your body negatively like difficulty sleeping or unhealthy diet.

 HERE ARE THE FACTS